 Six Beliefs of Muslims

 - Muslims believe in the ‘One-ness’ of God.
-That He shares His power and authority with no partners and no descendents.
+He shares His power and authority with no partners and no descendants.
 He is unique and we know Him by His divine attributes, such as ‘The Most Merciful’, ‘The Creator’, ‘The Eternal’, and ‘The Supreme’ to name but a few.
-He has knowledge of all things and to Him we will return to be held to account for all of the blessings He has given us in this life.
+He has knowledge of all things and to Him, we will return to be held to account for all of the blessings He has given us in this life.